nicopap/cuicui/design_doc/richtext/nested_modify.md

 what other `Modify` in `Modifiers` to trigger, and trigger them.

 The other aspect to consider is that it seems like I'm building my own ad-hoc ECS.
-A section is an entity, a quantum of update is a component, and a `Modify` is a system.
+An item is an entity, a quantum of update is a component, and a `Modify` is a system.

 Finally, most `Modify`s do not depend on output of other `Modify`s